Medical Malpractice Cases

 Medical Malpractice Case – $4.5 Million Verdict In Mobile County, Alabama

 A Mobile state court jury returned a $4.5 million verdict against Coastal Neurological Institute for the wrongful death of a 56-year-old man who died on June 18, 2008, after he suffered a serious allergic reaction to an MRI contrast agent that was administered during a routine outpatient MRI.
 The case was brought on behalf of the estate of the patient, Cecil Roy Thomas.
-Ty Brown and Roger Lucas represented the plaintiff.
-They were assisted by local counsel during the one-week trial.
+Ty Brown represented the plaintiff.
+He was assisted by local counsel during the one-week trial.

 The case focused on the medical clinic staff’s failure to respond quickly enough to Mr. Thomas’ reaction and to administer the drug epinephrine – the well-established first-line treatment for any serious allergic reactions – and also the medical clinic’s failure to have basic emergency equipment and medications available to manage the worst kind of reactions known to occur with contrast agents.